Ascending And Descending Tracts Of Spinal Cord

 • In thick section, neurons of the spinal cord appear to have a laminar arrangement

-• Starting from tip of dorsal horn towards the vertical horn ten layers are recognized
+• Starting from tip of the dorsal horn towards the vertical horn ten layers are recognized

 1. Lamina 1: Corresponds to posteromarginal nucleus